Residents urged to avoid scams as recovery begins

 The Marshalltown City Council will hold a special meeting to require out-of-town contractors to be licensed.

-Mayor Joel Greer said the ordinance to require contractors to carry a license will serve as the only agenda item for a city council meeting officials scheduled for Monday at the library.
+Mayor Joel Greer said the ordinance to require contractors to carry a license will serve as the only agenda item for a meeting that officials are scheduling as soon as possible.

 Scammers are a major concern, Greer said.